-The labiaplasty or labioplasty is a relatively minor surgery and is not very uncomfortable.
+Labiaplasty or labioplasty is a relatively minor surgery and is not very uncomfortable.
 The procedure takes about 2 hours and is performed with intense magnification to assure an accurate approximation of the normal labial edges.
-Labiaplasty NYC is an outpatient procedure usually performed under local anesthesia.
+Labiaplasty Brooklyn is an outpatient procedure usually performed under local anesthesia.

-After the labia surgery, women may experience some mild discomfort and swelling, which will usually disappear after 1-2 weeks.
+After the labia surgery in our Brooklyn clinic, women may experience some mild discomfort and swelling, which will usually disappear after 1-2 weeks.
 Resting and staying off your feet for the first few days following the labiaplasty procedure are recommended.